 The recent surge in popularity of wood cladding is not only to do with the opportunity of great effects it gives us to create.
-But, wood cladding is also extremely easy to maintain and if properly looked after, can last for many years.
+But, timber cladding is also extremely easy to maintain and if properly looked after, can last for many years.

 So, what exactly is involved in protecting your wood cladding?